|

 research is available in:

 Cannabis and Cannabinoids: Pharmacology, Toxicology, and Therapeutic Potential.
-My advice to

 colleagues, in brief: